-A great shampoo is the foundation of healthy hair and is the key to simple styling.
-Don’t let endless shampoo choices make you pull your hair out!
+Knowing how to choose a shampoo is the foundation of healthy hair and is key to simple styling.
+Don’t let endless hair care products make you pull your hair out!
 Simply identify your hair type, and look for the scientifically formulated ingredients that correspond to those needs.

-Most shampoos identify on the label what hair type the shampoo is designed for.
+Most shampoos, along with other types of hair products, identify on the label what hair type the product is designed for.
 Not all shampoos can solve all hair issues.
 Choose your most important hair need and pick a formula that addresses that for best results.

 Fine hair has little bounce and lacks volume.
 The key to managing fine hair is to select a brand of shampoo that is gentle and is formulated to provide structure, without weighing hair down.
 A good shampoo will help your fine hair look and feel fuller.

 Dry and damaged hair is typically frizzy, with split ends, and often has a straw-like texture.
-Follow this advice if you’re wondering how to choose a shampoo for curly hair, too.
-Curly hair tends to fit in the “damaged and dry” category, and is often difficult to manage.
+Follow this advice if you are wondering how to choose a shampoo for curly hair, too.
+Curly hair tends to fit in the damaged and dry category, and is often difficult to manage.

 The goal of a moisturizing shampoo is to tame frizz and manage volume.
 A good, thick, moisturizing conditioner helps too.

 Keywords to look for: moisturizing, restoring, smoothing, hydrating.

 If your hair feels greasy to the touch and gets weighed down, you probably have oily hair.
 Look for shampoos that have silk powder and surfactants to gently remove excess oil.